aternosorg/modbot/README.md

 In both cases you will need a [MySQL](https://dev.mysql.com/downloads/mysql/) database and a [Discord application](https://discord.com/developers/applications/):

-1. Create a [Discord application](https://discord.com/developers/applications/) and enable the SERVER MEMBERS intent.
+1. Create a [Discord application](https://discord.com/developers/applications/) and enable the SERVER MEMBERS and MESSAGE CONTENT intents.
-   The bot needs this to reassign the muted role when a muted user joins your server
 2. Add a bot to the application and copy the auth token
 3. Configure the bot (see [CONFIGURATION.md](./CONFIGURATION.md))
 4. To invite the bot to your server replace `ID` with the client ID of your application